aaddh807/set_list/README.md

 After running all the sets, you need to combine the gemini_desired_output_{limit1}_{limit2}_diff_sample.csv to get the list that generated.
 And combine the gemini_1.5_flash_output_stat_all_{sample_number}sample_csv_format_{limit1}_{limit2}_diff_sample.csv for the stats for the sets that have generated.

+The code in wikidata need to runs with the zip file in the folder wikidata in google drive.
 Then I import it to sqlite database and sort it, when sorting, cast the the things you need to sort to integer as it is import as a text.